mdk32366/Geolookup/README.md

 One example, with population, which the IRS is drawing from US Census figures, might be demographic penetration - people responding within a zip code / population for zip code.
 Lat/Lon is obvious - mapping and distance calculation.
 Timezones for auto-planning call time bands for development people, etc.  It's flexible enough to be used internationally, though you may have to rev this to include country codes for dialing.

+2. Import USPS information.

+Using Dataloader, import the information from the USPS download (see reference section below) into a sandbox instance and then verify the upload took correctly.

+3. Build a flow for populating address fields in any related object record (account, contact, lead) with a zipcode in it.

+4. Build a process that calls the flow to update the record fields.

 ### References